-\$300,000 in funding to the Mosquito Control division for equipment purchases.
+\$300,000 in funding to the Mosquito Control division for equipment purchases. \$204,835.18 of this has been expended.

-\$1,866,000 has been allocated to the Property Appraiser to update the GIS Tax Map, which will enhance the E-911 services offered through Brevard County First Responders.
+\$1,866,000 has been allocated to the Property Appraiser to update the GIS Tax Map, which will enhance the E-911 services. \$423,658 of this has been expended.

-\$737,000 has been allocated to the Florida Coast to Coast Parrish Park Trailhead, which will help improve access to public recreation spaces for Brevard County Residents.
+\$1,282,782 has been allocated to the Florida Coast to Coast Parrish Park Trailhead, which will help improve access to public recreation spaces for Brevard County residents. \$368,150 of this has been expended.

-\$3,500,000 has been allocated to Capital Improvements for Parks in the Southern Area of Brevard County, to improve access to public recreation spaces and help improve health in Brevard County.
+\$3,500,000 has been allocated to Capital Improvements for Parks in the Southern Area of Brevard County, to improve access to public recreation spaces through lights and facilities upgrades.
+This will help improve health in Brevard County. \$1,417,872.06 of this has been expended.

-\$1,533,193 has been allocated to Capital Improvements for Parks in the Northern Area of Brevard County, to improve access to public recreation spaces and help improve health in Brevard County.
+\$933,193 has been allocated to Capital Improvements for Parks in the Northern Area of Brevard County, to improve access to public recreation spaces through lights and facilities upgrades.
+This will help improve health in Brevard County. \$2,135 of this has been expended.

-\$750,000 has been allocated for Maintenance Facility Feasibility and Concept Plans for Titusville, Cocoa, and Merritt Island.
+\$522,100 has been allocated for Maintenance Facility Feasibility and Concept Plans for Titusville, Cocoa, and Merritt Island. \$39,160 of this has been expended.

-\$1,705,540 has been allocated for Community Agencies in District 5 in Southern Brevard to help assist those residents harshly affected by COVID-19.
+\$2,000,000 has been allocated for Community Agencies in District 5 in Southern Brevard to help assist those residents harshly affected by COVID-19.
+All funds have been expended.

-\$2,847,000 has been allocated for a new Road & Bridge / Fleet Maintenance Building to replace a building that has outlived its useful life.
+\$2,847,000 has been allocated for a new Road & Bridge / Fleet Maintenance Building to replace a building that has outlived its useful life. \$1,113,913 of this has been expended.

-\$40,000 has been allocated for a feasibility study to determine if Merritt Island should incorporate into a City or remain unincorporated.
+\$40,000 has been allocated for a feasibility study to determine if Merritt Island should incorporate into a City or remain unincorporated. \$23,650 of this has been expended.

-\$1,000,000 has been allocated for a new County Run Animal Hospital.
+\$1,000,000 has been allocated for a new Animal Hospital located at the Brevard County Animal Shelter.
+All funds have been expended.

 \$6,442,628 has been allocated for Beach Renourishment to help offset the damages suffered by Brevard County from Hurricane Ian and Hurricane Nicole.
 These funds will cover the County's costs that are not reimbursable under FEMA / Stafford Act funding.
+All funds have been expended.